JuliaPOMDP/ParticleFilters.jl/README.md

 write("particles.gif", film)
 ```

-This will produce the gif below.
+This will produce the gif at the top of the page.
 Note that a Kalman Filter would have been much more appropriate for this linear-Gaussian case.